valentinaantonov58885/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
 Invest time in naming variables and functions properly, keeping your code organized, and adding comments to explain complex logic.
 Remember, code is read more often than it is written, so make it a joy to read!"

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to misuse or misunderstand it.
+It serves as a reminder to continually strive for simplicity and clarity in our code, while also anticipating and accommodating for human error.